 - Look on your cycle map or in your guide book, they often tell you where some bike rental places are.

-- For bike rental options at train stations follow this link to Fietsverhuur op mijn station?
-(Bike rental at my train station?)
+- For bike rental options at train stations follow this link to Station information.
 Enter the name of a station to find out if you can rent a bike there.

 fiets = bicycle